Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Baku was chosen by popular vote as the venue for the second Forum on 20-22 June 2007 and proved to be a great success too.

-St. Petersburg was overwhelmingly voted as the venue for the third Forum on 25-27 June 2008.
+Kiev was the venue for the fourth Forum on 24-26 June 2009.

 Forum Concept